tsipkens/atems/README.md

 #### Data structure

-Images are handled primarily by two variables: `img_ref` and `imgs`.
+Images are handled primarily by two variables: `img_ref` and `Imgs`.
 The former contains a reference to the images, including file name and containing directory.
 The latter contains both the imported raw image, as well as processed versions of the image, such as those that have been denoised.

-The output data itself is given as a structure array, with one entry per aggregate.
+The output data itself, `Aggs`, is a structure array with one entry per aggregate.
 This data can then be exported to a JSON format to be analyzed in other software and languages.